-SECTION 78: PHYSICAL FACILITIES, FREESTANDING AMBULATORY SURGERY CENTERS.
+SECTION 79: PHYSICAL FACILITIES, FREESTANDING AMBULATORY SURGERY CENTERS.

 - A. General Construction Considerations.
 See Section 47.B, Physical Facilities. - B. Site Location, Inspection, Approval, and Subsoil Investigation.
-See Section 47.
-C-G, I, and J, Physical Facilities. - C. Construction Documents.
+See Section 47.C-G, I and J, Physical Facilities. - C. Construction Documents.
 See Section 47.H, Physical Facilities. - D. Codes and Standards.
 See Section 47.B and K, Physical Facilities. - E. General.
 Outpatient surgery is performed without anticipation of overnight patient stay.
-The narrative program shall describe in detail staffing, patient types, hours of operation, function and space relationships, transfer provisions, and availability of offsite services. - Visual and audible privacy shall be provided by design and include the registration, preparation, examination, treatment, and recovery areas. - F. Size.
-The extent (number and types) of the diagnostic, clinical, and administrative facilities to be provided will be determined by the services contemplated and the estimated patient load as described in the narrative program.
-Provisions shall be made for patient examination, interview, preparation testing, and obtaining vital signs of patient. - G. Parking.
-Four spaces for each room routinely used for surgical procedures plus one space for each staff member shall be provided.
-Additional parking spaces convenient to the entrance for pickup of patients after recovery shall be provided. - H. Administration and Public Areas.
+The functional program shall describe in detail staffing, patient types, hours of operation, function and space relationships, transfer provisions, and availability of offsite services.

+Visual and audible privacy shall be provided by design and include the registration, preparation, examination, treatment, and recovery areas.

+- F. If the ambulatory surgery center is part of an acute care hospital or other medical facility, service may be shared to minimize duplication as appropriate.
+Where outpatient surgical services are provided within the same area or suite as inpatient surgery. - G. Size.
+The extent (number and types) of the diagnostic, clinical, and administrative facilities to be provided will be determined by the services contemplated and the estimated patient load as described in the functional program.
+Provisions shall be made for patient examination, interview, preparation testing, and obtaining vital signs of patient. - H. Parking.
+Four spaces for each room routinely used for surgical procedures plus one space for each staff member should be provided.
+Additional parking spaces convenient to the entrance for pickup of patients after recovery should be provided. - I. Administration and Public Areas.
 The following shall be provided: - 1.
 A covered entrance for pickup of patients after surgery. - 2.
 A lobby area including a waiting area, conveniently accessible wheelchair storage, a reception/information desk, accessible public toilets, public telephone(s), drinking fountain(s). - 3.
 Interview space(s) for private interviews relating to admission, credit, and demographic information gathering. - 4.
 General and individual office(s) for business transactions, records, and administrative and professional staff.
 These shall be separate from public and patient areas with provisions for confidentiality of records.
 Enclosed office spaces for administration and consultation shall be provided. - 5.
 Multipurpose or consultation room(s).